Skip to Content

 (Refer to the PDQ summary on adult Malignant Mesothelioma Treatment for more information.)

 Abdominal cancers include adrenocortical tumors, carcinomas of the stomach, cancer of the pancreas, colorectal carcinomas, carcinoid tumors, and gastrointestinal stromal tumors.
 The prognosis, diagnosis, classification, and treatment of these abdominal cancers are discussed below.
 It must be emphasized that these cancers are seen very infrequently in patients younger than 15 years, and most of the evidence is derived from case series.
-(Refer to the Renal Cell Carcinoma section in the PDQ summary on Wilms Tumor and Other Childhood Kidney Tumors for more information.)
+(Refer to the Standard Treatment Options for Renal Cell Carcinoma (RCC) section in the PDQ summary on Wilms Tumor and Other Childhood Kidney Tumors for more information.)

 Carcinoma of the Adrenal Cortex